Next: \providecommand

 #1

-to the value of optargdefault; the latter sets #1
+to the value of optval (assuming the

 Required; the text to be substituted for every occurrence of